Scottish Hockey Cup

 The Scottish Hockey Cup or just Scottish Cup is the top men's cup competition in Scottish Field Hockey.
-The competition starts in September each year, with the final being held in May, at Glasgow's National Hockey Centre.
+The competition starts in September each year, with the final being held in May, at Glasgow National Hockey Centre.

 Format

 Clubs enter the Scottish Cup each year through the Scottish Hockey Union and fixtures are drawn up by Scottish Hockey.
 Recently, the draws have been live streamed on Scottish Hockey's YouTube channel.
 Teams play each other once, with the winning team going through and losing team entering the Scottish Plate.
 In the result of tie, teams go to a penalty shoot out.

 Past winners

 Sponsorship

 The first sponsor of the Cup was the Scottish Daily Mail and it was known as the Scottish Daily Mail Trophy.
 This ran from 1962 until 1971 when the Daily Mail moved to Manchester.
 After that, The Scotsman took over sponsorship and clubs played for the Scotsman Cup.
 This ran from 1972 until 1997.
 Arthur McKay Building Support services sponsored the competition from 2011 until 2013.